Indirect Inference With(Out) Constraints: Indirect Inference With(Out) Constraints

-{It must be acknowledged that a} more complicated definition for the left block of $K_{0,1}^{r}$ {is given in CFS.
-However,} this complication {is immaterial in our setting as we work} under the null hypothesis that the constraints are fulfilled, and thus the population (resp., estimated) vector of KT multipliers is {zero} (resp., $O_{P}( 1/\sqrt{T}) $).
-As a matter of fact, and even though this is not explicitly discussed in CFS, the above estimator becomes feasible only when $K_{0,1}^{r}$ is replaced by a consistent estimator like
+{It must be acknowledged that a} more complicated definition for $K_{0,1}^{r}$ {is given in CFS.
+However,} this complication {is immaterial in our setting as we work} {under the assumption} that the constraints are fulfilled, and thus the population (resp., estimated) vector of KT multipliers is {zero} (resp., $O_{P}( 1/\sqrt{T}) $).
+As a matter of fact, the above estimator becomes feasible only when $K_{0,1}^{r}$ is replaced by a consistent estimator like

 Hence, for the sake of feasibility, we should rather consider